MichalStrzelczyk/payload-validator/README.md

 # Payload Validator Library

 This library is an extension for the `opis/json-schema` package.
-The idea is to create one json standard file for sanitizing and validation http request payloads.
+The idea is to create one json standard for sanitizing and validation http request payloads.
 Moreover this package has two very useful features:
 - The ability to define error message for each of the validator
 - The ability to define sanitizers for each of variable